Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 What Are Hackles?

 A dog's hackles consist of the hairs along the backbone.
 They generally start from the neck area and go up to the tail.
 These hairs have a piloerection function, meaning that they have a tendency to raise under certain circumstances.

 All dog breeds have this feature; however, it is easier to see in some breeds than in others.
 For example, in long-haired breeds, the effect is more pronounced on the shoulder area because the hair in this area is much longer.

-When the hackles raise, they might go from the neck up to the tail or they may simply just raise in the neck, back or tail area.
+When the hackles raise, they might go from the neck up to the tail, or they may simply just raise in the neck, back or tail area.

-How Does It Work?
+How Does Piloerection Work?

 Dogs have special muscles in their skin called arrector pili which are attached to their hair follicles and are capable of fluffing the hair by trapping air between the hair shafts.
 These muscles are innervated by the sympathetic branch of the autonomic nervous system and are therefore not under conscious control.

 The function allows the dog to appear larger, taller and therefore more intimidating than it is.
-This is a ''fight or flight'' response triggered by adrenaline, similar in some way to the function of fish that ''blow'' themselves up to three times their size to look much bigger in case of a fight.
+This is a ''fight or flight'' response triggered by adrenaline, similar in some ways to the function of fish that ''blow'' themselves up to three times their size to look much bigger in case of a fight.

 The dog's hackles may be raised for various reasons.
 One should consider it an involuntary response that cannot be controlled.
 Many people assume that it's a sure sign of aggression, but the most common causes are as follows:

 This behavior is often seen in young dogs that are unsure of their environment and are unsure of how to react.